100 things to do in Queensland before you die

 84. Do the Waterfall Circuit and cool off under Millaa Millaa Falls.

-85. Take the plunge at AJ Hackett Cairns – the only bungy site in Australia.
+85. Take the plunge at AJ Hackett Cairns – Australia’s first bungy site.

 86. Go sand tobogganing in 1770.